onrelay/sipxecs/README.md

 # Welcome to sipXecs!

 sipXcom is an advanced open soure SIP / IP based enterprise communication system originally developed by PingTel in the early 2000s.
 It has since then been developed and sponsored by commercial organizations such as Avaya, Nortel, eZuce and CoreDial.
-It is now being further improved and maintained by OnRelay, who uses sipXcom as an integral part of its cloud based Mobile Business Phone service.
+It is now being further developed and maintained by OnRelay, who is using sipXcom as an integral part of its cloud based Mobile Business Phone service.

 Both sipXecs and sipXcom has been used interchangably for historic reasons.
 At OnRelay we now use sipXecs to name this open source project and sipXcom to name the resulting product, but this terminology will not be consistent across the code base and legacy documentation.